Dangerous Animals in North America

 Animal: American Crocodile

-Food Source: Fish, turtles, raccoons,snakes, birds, deer, sheep, frogs, and other amphibians
+Food Source: Fish, turtles, crabs, snakes, birds, fish, frogs, and other mammals

-Defense Tactics: The best defense against these creatures is to keep a good distance.
-Most often they do not view humans as prey, but if they feel threatened or if they mistake your foot for a fish, beware.
-If an alligator latches on to you and begins the 'death roll', you are pretty much out of luck.
-Your best bet is to jab it's eyes as hard as you can, since that is their most sensitive spot.
-Don't swim where alligators are suspected to be (bogs and rivers in Florida).
+Defense Tactics: The best defense against crocs is to stay away from them.
+Usually they do not view humans as prey, but if they feel threatened or if they mistake your foot for a fish, watch out!
+If a crocodile does latch on to you and starts spinning you around with the notorious "death roll", pray that you break free.
+If all else fails, jab it in the eye as hard as you can, since that is one of their more sensitive areas.
+Also, avoid swimming where crocodiles may be lurking.

 Fatalities: 0-5 per year